Guide

 If an answer tries to decide your conscience, imitate a priest, or create pressure through false intimacy, slow down.

 Do not stay inside a generated answer.
-Follow the trail back to real texts, real teachers, and the Church.
+Follow it back to the texts themselves, to teachers you trust, and to the Church.

 Pope Leo XIV, World Communications Day 2026